 Jennifer Bartkowski serves as the Chief Executive Officer of Girl Scouts of Northeast Texas.
 Ms. Bartkowski has been with GSNETX since 2009, when she joined the council as Chief Development Officer.
 Today, as CEO of Girl Scouts of Northeast Texas, Jennifer is leading the development of a $14M STEM Center of Excellence in southwest Dallas, a living laboratory for girls to explore science, technology, engineering and math.
 Jennifer’s career began after receiving a Master of Public Administration, with a nonprofit management focus, at Texas A&M University.
 Jennifer is a graduate of Leadership Dallas, Class of 2016, and is an active member of the Leadership Dallas Alumni Board.
 Jennifer is the recipient of the Dallas Business Journal’s 2017 Women in Business Award Jennifer is the mother of Luke (17) and Elissa (14).

-Danny Barton is currently serving as the Deputy Police Chief for the Coppell Police Department.
+Danny Barton is currently serving as the Chief of Police for the Coppell Police Department.
 He was raised in Weatherford, Texas, and earned his Bachelor’s Degree in Criminal Justice from the University of Texas at Arlington.
 Danny began his career in the Bryan Police Department in 1991.
 He then joined the Coppell Police Department in 1997 and worked there until 2001 when he took a position with Jali-Hot Construction overseeing property management and business development from 2001-2006.
 Danny then rejoined the Coppell Police Department in 2006 and continues there today.
 Over the course of his career, Danny has played many roles to include Patrol officer, Accident Investigator, Background Investigator, Bicycle Unit, D.A.R.E./School Resource Officer, Crimes against Person Detective, Criminal Investigations supervisor, Patrol Sergeant, and Patrol Captain.
 In addition to his service to the Police Department, Danny is also an Instructor and Speaker on topics such as specialized investigations, ethics and servant leadership.
 He also holds the position as the 4th Vice President of the Texas Police Association and sits on the Board of Advisors for Tarrant County College Criminal Justice Training Center.
 Danny has been married to his wife Jennifer Barton for 20 years.
 Together they have two sons, a senior and a sophomore at Denton Guyer High School.

 Rob Cameron is currently a Project Manager for Toll Brothers in Dallas.
 He was raised in Rockwall, Texas, where he was an Eagle Scout and earned his Bachelor’s degree from Texas A&M University.
 During his 22 years in residential construction, Rob has held many titles from VP of Operations to owning his own construction company, Archgate Homes.
 He is an active member of First Baptist Church of Frisco where he has been mentoring and teaching young men since 2014.
 He is also involved in another nonprofit, Burning Blow Ministries, a ministry located in Kenya, run and founded by his parents, Don and Becky Cameron.
 He is happily married to Stacy, his college sweet heart, who serves as the Coordinator of Library & Media Services in Frisco ISD.
 Rob and Stacy have a daughter, Maddie who currently attends Texas A&M and a son Cody , a student at Independent High School.